Rick-8/Live-Long-And-Play/README.md

  ## Bugs

-   - Firstly I created a second page to create a how to section, but with my mentors insipration I decided to change to a model, I used the W3C page to learn how to do this, and I feel this is a great was to convey the relivent information to the user, and
+   - Firstly I created a second page to create a how to section, but with my mentor's inspiration I decided to change to a model, I used the W3C page to learn how to do this, and I feel this is a great was to convey the relevent information to the user, and
-   - Following the the first game and after resetting I found that the game didnt run as it did before, the scores were adding wrong and and not resetting correctly. to overcome this, I corrected the event listeners for both the play and reset buttons, so that the game would reset properly and the play button would also work as before.
+   - Following the the first game and after resetting I found that the game didn't run as it did before, the scores were adding wrong and and not resetting correctly. to overcome this, I corrected the event listeners for both the play and reset buttons, so that the game would reset properly and the play button would also work as before.
-   - There were various minor errors in the HTML and JS code that I was quickly able to discover, because I was running my code through the W3 validation services and jshint.com at periodic points, making sure the code was right.
-I also used the Google Developer Tools to test and iron out little kinks in my HTML and CSS code.
+   - There were various minor errors in the HTML and JS code that I was quickly able to discover, because I was running my code through the W3 validation services and jshint.com at periodic points, making sure the code was right. which now show clear, and no faults found.
+   - I used the Google Developer Tools to test and iron out little kinks in my HTML and CSS code.
-   - Druing the development process, my Mentor advice was not to use Alerts, so they were removed and replaced with messages in the game play display area.
+   - During the development process, my Mentor advice was not to use Alerts, so they were removed and replaced with messages in the game play display area.

    ## Deployment